Virginia Tech® home

 • Salary Basis Test: Employee must be paid a predetermined and fixed annual salary that is not subject to reduction because of variations in the quality or quantity of work performed.

 • Salary Threshold Test: The amount of salary paid must meet a minimum specified in the regulations.
-This page contains more information on upcoming FLSA minimum salary changes for exempt positions.
+The current FLSA salary threshold for exempt positions is $35,568 annually or $684 weekly/$1,482 semi-monthly.

 • Duties Test: The position description must reflect primary duties that pass one or more duties tests.
 For a position to pass the duties test, an HR professional must be able to answer which exemption test the position meets and how it meets the criteria for that exemption test.